johnhof/request-throttler/README.md

 # request-throttler

 Middleware to throttle requests by a single use/set of users.
-Helpful in reducing server load, preventing datamining, and stifling brute force attacks
+Helpful in reducing server load, preventing datamining, and stifling brute force attacks.

 If a given user goes above the allowed `requestsPerSecond`, a 503 is returned for every request until the average drops.
 User state and request count is kept int the redis database and reset after `timeToLive` seconds.
 The user request count is stored in a redis database, specified during configuration.

 It's important to note that the count can only be updated as fast as the redis database allows access. if two requests come in at the same time, the count will only be increased by one.

+**Note:** The `--harmony` flag is required for both koa and express

 ## Key